pulkitdhiman0001/TorFlix/README.md

       brew install ffmpeg
       ```
 ## Libtorret Fix (Optional.
 If you are facing issues in installation of libtorrent):
    ** If you are getting error such as "module not found 'libtorrent' or not able to install or build the libtorrent library.
-THen you can do this process manually by following the below steps." **
+Then you can do this process manually by following the below steps." **
   - visit this link: https://shorturl.at/gijuT and download the two folders.
   - Now go to the following path in your project folder & paste the two folders you have downloaded:
       - your_project > venv > lib > python3x. > site-packages
-This should fix all your problems with libtorrent.
+- This should fix all your problems with libtorrent.

 ## Usage